Skip to content

 Title character count: 39

-The following also impact text truncation:
+The following details can also impact text truncation:

 • Phone display settings: a user can increase or decrease the global UI font size on their phone, typically for accessibility reasons.